arosenfeld/immunedb/docs/pipeline_example.rst

 command.
 The only currently supported method is neighbor-joining as provided by `Clearcut <http://bioinformatics.hungry.com/clearcut>`_.

-Among others, the ``--min-count`` parameter allows for mutations to be omitted if they have not occurred at least a specified number of times.
+Among others, the ``--min-mut-copies`` parameter allows for mutations to be omitted if they have not occurred at least a specified number of times.
 This can be useful to correct for sequencing error.

 .. code-block:: bash
    :caption: Run in Docker

-    $ immunedb_clone_trees /share/configs/example_db.json --min-count 2
+    $ immunedb_clone_trees /share/configs/example_db.json --min-mut-copies 2

 Web Interface
 =============